transloadit/uppy/packages/@uppy/vue/README.md

 ## Documentation

-Documentation for this plugin can be found on the [Uppy website](https://uppy.io/docs/vue), when finalized.
-For now, you can read them [here](../../../website/src/docs/vue.md)
+Documentation for this plugin can be found on the [Uppy website](https://uppy.io/docs/vue).

 ## License